International Relations – Field of study catalogue MU

 After successfully completing his/her studies the graduate is able to:

-- interpret the history of IR
+- understand the history of IR and its main trends

 Significant opportunities may also be found in state administration and in the diplomatic service, mainly in international organizations (particularly in European Union institutions), as well as in the economic sphere.
 This range is naturally broadened if taken in combination with a second major (subject).

-Security and Strategic Studies (Bachelor's study programme)
+Security and Strategic Studies (graduate program)